 The XF 18-55mm F/2.8-4 R LM OIS is one of the first Fuji lenses I purchased—along with the XF 14mm F/2.8 (Review) and XF 35mm F/1.4—that I paired with an X-E1.
-The lens that is optionally included with just about every interchangeable body Fuji makes as part of a “kit” is widely regarded as being too good to call merely a “kit lens.”
+In fact, it was one of only a handful of Fuji lenses available at the time.
+It is optionally included with just about every interchangeable body Fuji makes as part of a “kit,” but is widely regarded as being too good to be dubbed merely a “kit lens.”

 It’s true that this lens is outstanding as kit lenses go, and it can serve the needs of many photographers.
 It does have it’s optical limits though, and sees little use from me, but in reviewing the sample photos for this piece, I started to wonder if that should change.

 |Lens Construction||14 elements in 10 groups